 Every experience that I’ve had has brought me to this point in my life.
 I’m happy with the way that things have turned out so far.
 Even the shoddy experiences have given me the gift of knowledge.
 No regrets.

-Why Pulp Fiction is not her favourite Tarantino movie:
+Why Reservoir Dogs is her favourite Tarantino movie:

 I loved Pulp Fiction.
 I just have a soft spot in my heart for Mike’s ear severing scene.